L65536/RealTimeSuperResolutionScreenUpscalerforLinux/README.md

 # Ver 0.1 Limitations
 - No input passthrough support (need to run the original window side by side or with multi monitor setup).
-- No full screen support yet.
+- Fixed X2 magnification.
+No full screen support yet.
-- Does not handle minimized windows. (plain blue thumbnail is shown)
+- Does not handle minimized windows.
+(Plain blue thumbnail is shown)
 - Slow FPS for large target window sizes.
 Current background screen capture speed and overhead are magnitude slower than the core shader computations by GPUs.
 An alternative screen capture approach is required.